-- Add half the beaten eggs and continue processing/stirring for a minute or so until they are fully integrated.
+- Add half the beaten egg mixture and continue processing/stirring for a minute or so until it is fully integrated.

 - Add the cheese and keep mixing.
 It may look a bit sludgy but just do your best to get everything well mixed – it’s going to be fine.